Call for Workshop Submissions for End AIDS Summit

 Youth: This track is aimed at adults who are working with youth, 13-24; strategies on talking about sexual health with youth, barriers to care for HIV+ youth, prevention with at risk youth that are struggling with homelessness, aging out of foster care, have a history of abuse, trauma, behavioral and learning disabilities, and/or mental illness, and innovative interventions targeting youth.

-Faith-Based: This track addresses the development or sustaining of HIV ministries, spirituality and healing for PLWHA, engaging providers and communities of faith in combating HIV, and how to address stigma in faith communities.
+Faith and Spirituality: This interfaith track addresses the development or sustaining of HIV ministries, spirituality and healing for PLWHA, engaging providers and communities of faith in combating HIV, and how to address stigma in all faith communities and denominations.

 Justice & Policy: Local and national policies that impact PLWH/A and prevention work, as well as allied issues (i.e. healthcare reform, medical marijuana, needle exchange), how these policies affect HIV programming, research, and funding, and advocacy and activism taking root around these policies.